ActiveLLM: Large Language Model-based Active Learning for Textual Few-Shot Scenarios: Introduction

 \section{Introduction}

 The selection of training examples significantly impacts the performance of models.
-Even LLMs, such as GPT-3, show high variances based on training example selection \citep{zhang2022}.
+Even Large Language Models (LLMs), such as GPT-3, show high variances based on training example selection \citep{zhang2022}.
 This dependency is even more pronounced in smaller models such as BERT \citep{zhang2022}, which are sometimes preferred for their cost and resource efficiency as well as data protection benefits over APIs.
-Therefore, we explore the classical concept of active learning for BERT-like models, enhanced by foundation models like GPT-4 \citep{openai2023GPT4}.
+In order to combine the advantages of both the lightness of BERT-like models and the capabilities of LLMs, we explore the classical concept of Active Learning (AL) for BERT-like models, extended by LLMs such as GPT-4 \citep{openai2023GPT4}.

-Active learning encompasses strategies integrated into the labeling process to select instances with the highest learning impact \citep{zhang2022SurveyActiveLearning}.
+AL encompasses strategies integrated into the labeling process to select instances with a high learning impact \citep{zhang2022SurveyActiveLearning}.
 Typically, a model is trained iteratively during the annotation process to query instances for labeling by the annotators (oracle).
-While active learning can yield significant learning improvements with mid-sized datasets, it often encounters a `cold start' problem \citep{chen2023MakingYourFirst}, rendering it unsuitable for few-shot learning.
-The cold start problem occurs when the active learning method cannot make meaningful decisions at the beginning of data labeling due to insufficient data.
-For example, in the uncertainty strategy, the method aims to select the most uncertain instances based on an iteratively learned classifier during annotation.
-The incremental classifier cannot make accurate uncertainty guesses without enough data.
-This problem intensifies as pre-trained models, like BERT \citep{devlin2019BERT}, perform exceptionally well in few-shot scenarios, making active learning unnecessary for many cases.
-Additionally, iteratively training such a deep learning model during querying is often impractical due to high waiting times.
-Even in `model mismatch scenarios', where the instance selection model (query model) differs from the model used for final tasks (successor model), active learning can yield limited gains \citep{zhang2022SurveyActiveLearning}.
+While AL can yield significant learning improvements with mid-sized datasets, it often encounters a `cold-start' problem \citep{chen2023MakingYourFirst}, rendering it unsuitable for low-data regimes.
+The cold-start problem occurs in many AL methods because they lack sufficient data at the start of data labeling to accurately measure informativeness and select informative samples.
+For example, the uncertainty strategy selects the most uncertain instances based on an iteratively learned classifier during annotation.
+However, the classifier cannot make accurate uncertainty guesses without enough data.

+Furthermore, as most AL strategies require a model to be trained iteratively, the use of pre-trained models such as BERT can result in very high delay times during annotation, making the process unusable in real-world annotation scenarios.
+In so-called `model-mismatch scenarios', where the instance selection model (query model) differs from the model used for the final application (successor model), AL yields limited gains \citep{zhang2022SurveyActiveLearning}.